 BY DANIEL MACIVOR

-This show was staged as part of an evening of two one-act; it was preceded by The Dumb Waiter.
+In Fredericton this show was staged as part of an evening of two one-act plays; it was preceded by The Dumb Waiter.

 Photos by Michael Holmes-Lauder